hongsukchoi/hongsukchoi.github.io/README.md

 ### **Introduction**

-I am interested in a broad range of machine learning and computer vision topics.
-I have in-depth experience in 3D reconstruction and neural image generation.
+I will begin my PhD in the EECS department at UC Berkeley as part of the BAIR program this fall (2024)!
+I have the privilege of potentially being advised by [Angjoo Kanazawa](https://people.eecs.berkeley.edu/~kanazawa/) and Jitendra Malik.
+My research interests span a wide range of topics in machine learning and computer vision, and I aim to focus more on robotics during my PhD journey!
+Previously, I was advised by [Kyoung Mu Lee](https://cv.snu.ac.kr/index.php/kmlee/).
 I first authored 7 papers out of 11 total papers (ex.
 CVPR, ICLR, ICRA) and filed 3 patents, most completed during my 2 years in a Master's program

 <br>